Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 # Manage an attribute group

-The attribute groups serve the logical organization of the product attributes.
+The attribute groups serve the logical organization of the entity attributes.
 Attribute groups are organized in a tree structure with a maximum depth of two levels.

 Note that attributes can only be added to leaf-groups, that means either to an attribute group without sub-groups or to the sub-group(s) of an attribute group.
 Once a sub-group has been created for an attribute group, attributes can no longer be assigned to the attribute group but only to the sub-groups.